-Our Environment & Energy Management Systems provide a framework for defining responsibilities and processes in relation to waste, energy, water, travel and supply chain management at our 15 main offices and data centres in the UK.
+Our Environment & Energy Management Systems (EMS & EnMS) provide a framework for defining responsibilities and processes in relation to waste, energy, water, travel and supply chain management at our 15 main offices and data centres in the UK.
 In 2018, we successfully recertified the ISO 14001 & ISO 50001 accreditation across all of these properties.

-Managing our supply chain responsibly
+Ethical supply chain